-"The following communications may be made by the race committee on VHF: time checks and starting times, starting order and designation of race areas, confirmation of any visual signal displayed, courses including bearing and distance to the first mark, change of course, shortening, postponement, abandonment and other information explaining the intentions of the race committee.
+The following communications may be made by the race committee on VHF: time checks and starting times, starting order and designation of race areas, confirmation of any visual signal displayed, courses including bearing and distance to the first mark, change of course, shortening, postponement, abandonment and other information explaining the intentions of the race committee.

 Delay in the broadcast of these calls, or the order in which they are made, or any omission or failure in the transmission or reception of these, will not be grounds for a request for redress by a boat.
-This changes RRS 60.1(b)."
+This changes RRS 61.1(a).

-c) Scoring - Scoring options shall be defined by the SI's, but it is important that selection of the scoring options shall not be grounds for a request for redress by the boat, and the following wording should be included:
+c) Scoring -Selection of the scoring options shall not be grounds for a request for redress by the boat, and the following wording should be included:

 "The decision on the scoring method and scoring parameters used will be at the sole discretion of the race committee and together with length of course, directions of leg and the wind direction and speed will not be grounds for request for redress by a boat.
-This changes RRS 60.1(b)."
+This changes RRS 61.1(a)."

 d) OCS Penalty - It is common practice in long offshore races to have a scoring penalty for OCS instead of disqualification.
 If this is the case World Sailing Development Rule DR 21-01 shall be used as explained at this link.
+However, it may also be noted that with currently available ways of communication (flags, VHF, SMS or mobile messaging) Race Committee may clearly transmit the message of boats identified on the course side at the starting signal, and it should be boat's responsibility to sail back and start correctly.